psypolatic/Construction_paxpat/README.md

 Note
 > A floor plan shows the location and size of all walls, doors, and windows in the building.
 Each floor of the building has its own floor plan.

-### Section View
+## Section View
 To visualize a section view, imagine cutting a slice of a layer cake.
 After you take out the slice, you can see a cross-section of the cake's contents.
 A section view of a building shows how all the floors of the building relate to each other. note_add
 Note
-Section views make it easy to see how stairs, vents, plumbing, and electrical wiring fit together on each floor of the building.
+> Section views make it easy to see how stairs, vents, plumbing, and electrical wiring fit together on each floor of the building.

+## Elevation View
+To picture the elevation view of a building, imagine that you were walking around the building photographing it.
+An elevation drawing shows the exterior of all sides of a building.
+Elevation views provide carpenters with information about floor levels, grade lines, window and door heights, and roof slopes.
+An elevation view also shows the different materials to be used, such as roofing surfaces and window trim.

+Although the architect provides several views and many details on the drawings, it's impossible to include everything.
+Sometimes, it's easier to explain certain types of information in writing.
+The construction specifications, or "specs," are written documents that tell the contractor which materials to use.
+For example, the specs may list the grade, or quality, of lumber to use for custom cabinets.

+Specification writers must be detail-oriented and have a thorough knowledge of building codes and other construction regulations.